DIVORCE AND BANKRUPTCY

-The answers to these questions are highly complex and depend on the specifics of your situation.
-Only an experienced bankruptcy attorney can provide the advice that is right for you.
+Should you file bankruptcy before or after a divorce?
+The answer to this question is highly complex and depends on the specifics of your situation.
+Only an experienced bankruptcy attorney like Michael Schwartz can provide the advice that is right for you.

-Attorney Michael S. Schwartz has helped many people in this situation obtain a new financial start.
+Attorney Michael Schwartz has helped many people in this situation obtain a new financial start.
 In your case, our firm will work to obtain maximum debt relief so that you can make a successful transition to your new life.